 BUT… How can increasing the cost of doing business be good for business?

-By paying employees a living wage, employers are making a statement about the values that drive their businesses, and their commitment to fair and decent working conditions.
+By paying employees a living wage, employers are making a statement about the values that drive their business, and their commitment to fair and decent working conditions.

-When lower-income workers have more money to spend, they spend it, almost entirely, in the local community.
+When workers earning lower wages have more money to spend, they spend it, almost entirely, in the local community.
 When consumer spending grows, businesses thrive, earn more profits, and create more jobs.

-Certified Living Wage Employers are seen as responsible business leaders committed to the growth of the community and the local economy.
-They do this by creating workplaces that encourage increased productivity, dedication, and employee health and wellbeing.
+Certified Living Wage Employers are seen as responsible business leaders committed to the growth of the community and the local economy, by creating workplaces that encourage increased productivity, dedication, and employee health and wellbeing.